LiveKit Agents

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-DataRobot and LangGraph are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+DataRobot is currently shipping more aggressively (velocity 7.5 vs 5.0), with 2 editorial sparks in the last 30 days against 0.
 For your specific use case, the alternatives sections above list other ai-assistants products to evaluate alongside.

 Top DataRobot alternatives in ai-assistants are ranked by recent ship velocity.
 Browse the "DataRobot alternatives" section above for the current picks, or visit /alternatives/datarobot for the full list with editorial commentary on each.